Moving to Multi-Channel with Mobile Development Kit

 In today’s digital world, user experience is a multi-experience journey spanning across multi-channels, multi-touchpoints and multi-modal interactions.
 Our customers have been asking for a solution to maintain a single code base that provides both a mobile experience for their field colleagues, as they are most of time in fields with limited or no connectivity and a web experience for their back office colleagues as they work most of the time on desktops.
-I am happy to announce the MDK Web Client, which expands MDK capabilities to desktop complementing existing MDK Mobile Clients (Android & iOS).
+I am happy to announce the MDK Web Runtime, which expands MDK capabilities to desktop complementing existing MDK Mobile Clients (Android & iOS).
 You can now build and maintain a single app that runs natively on Mobile (Android & iOS) and web app (online) in browser.
-MDK Web Client is an important delivery of the SAP Cloud Platform Extension Suite and offers new Low-Code features which helps business developers to contribute in building extensions.
+MDK Web Runtime is an important delivery of the SAP Extension Suite and offers new Low-Code features which helps business developers to contribute in building extensions.

-MDK Web Client:
+MDK Web Runtime:

 - is Intended for desktop consumption (major browsers supported)